bradallenfisher/dmd-course-materials/practice/future_living.md

 ## Background
 In their speculative design project, [United Micro Kingdoms (UmK): A Design Fiction](http://www.unitedmicrokingdoms.org/), Dunne and Raby explore the value systems of fictional cultures and their built environments.
 These societies, while invented, are framed in such a way that has the viewer trying to self categorize and better understand their own value systems.
 See [discursive design](../topics/discursive_design.md).

-  In this activity, you will generate and visualize How Might We (HMW) questions to better understand themes and opportunities for yourself when living in the future.
+Just as Dunne and Raby's UmK project proposed ways of living in the future, you will generate and visualize possible futures for living.
+You will do this by creating How Might We (HMW) questions to better understand themes and opportunities for living in the future.

 ### Deliverable 1: Generate HMW Question
 [Complete Futurecasting worksheet](https://docs.google.com/presentation/d/1eYc1Jnw937SZmfk0vvyZl-N265pWCgvpkAypJXCOX50/edit?usp=sharing) with your assigned partner.
 You will each complete this on your own, but can ask your partner for help if you get stuck.
 Your pair word for the worksheet is "LIVING"